eej/viruslqp79_nabu/README.md

 Walk the 32 levels and if Amy is agile enough, you will save people of the epidemic.
 If you take a long time, maybe you will arrive later...

-Pause the game with F1.
+Pause the game with the pause key.

 ![](docs/graphics/tiles/intro_menu/sc1.png?raw=true)

 ![](docs/graphics/tiles/intro_menu/sc2.png?raw=true)

-## Where to Play
-Downloading the .ROM file and:

-- With an MSX computer.
-- With an emulator like [BlueMSX](http://bluemsx.msxblue.com/download.html), [openMSX](https://openmsx.org/) or online [FileHunter](https://www.file-hunter.com/MSX/).

 ## How to assemble